Skip to content

 Fear (AF8) operating distinctively at the political level: not merely experienced but manufactured and deployed as a political instrument.
 By manufacturing fear, power systematically raises the tipping point \(p^*\) needed to break the obscuration equilibrium.

-The distinction between lucid and obscured fear also illuminates a persistent failure in democratic politics: the exploitation of fear by demagogues.
-A demagogue does not create fear from nothing; they find genuine anxieties (about economic change, cultural displacement, technological disruption) and amplify them while misdirecting them.
+The Tao of Lucidity’s response to Hobbes is structural: a legitimate order should minimize fear.
+A state whose legitimacy depends on its subjects’ fear requires obscuration to function and is illegitimate under P15, whatever order it provides.
+This also names a persistent democratic failure, the demagogue.
+A demagogue rarely invents fear from nothing; they find genuine anxieties (about economic change, cultural displacement, technological disruption), amplify them, and misdirect them.
 The anxiety is real; the target is fabricated.
-Citizens who feel their conditions of unfolding are genuinely threatened are offered a false explanation (“the foreigners are the problem,” “the elites are conspiring against you”) that channels their fear toward obscuration rather than lucidity.
-The lucid response to demagoguery is not to deny the underlying fear (that would itself be obscuration) but to redirect it toward its actual causes, which are almost always structural rather than personal.
+The lucid response is not to deny the underlying fear, which would itself be obscuration, but to redirect it toward its actual causes, which are almost always structural rather than personal.

 XII.3.6 · Political Hope

-And yet political hope is indispensable.
-Without it, the tipping point \(p^*\) is never approached.
-Why would anyone pay the cost of speaking out, of challenging entrenched obscuration, of building new institutions, without some hope that their efforts can make a difference?
-Political hope is the affective counterpart of political courage: courage acts through fear; hope sustains action through uncertainty.
+Political hope is hope (AF7) at collective scale: shared orientation toward a possible future of greater lucidity.
+If political fear is the most exploited political affect, political hope is the most fragile.
+Hope already contains uncertainty at the personal level; at the political level it is compounded, depending not only on one’s own effort but on the coordinated effort of many, on institutions that may or may not function, on contingencies no one controls.
+And yet it is indispensable: without it, the tipping point \(p^*\) is never approached.
+Why would anyone pay the cost of speaking out, of challenging entrenched obscuration, of building new institutions, without some hope that the effort can make a difference?
+Hope is the affective counterpart of courage.
+Courage acts through fear; hope sustains action through uncertainty.

 XII.3.7 · Political Bewilderment